martbhell/martbhell.github.io/posts/2015/03/check_irods-nagios-plugin-to-check-the-functionality-of-an-irods-server.md

 ---
-title: "check_irods - nagios plugin to check the functionality of an iRODS server"
+title: check_irods - nagios plugin to check the functionality of an iRODS server
 date: 2015-03-31
 category: it, storage
 tags: irods, monitoring, nagios